 Mathematics Refresher course

-To ensure everyone has the same fundamental knowledge, the Mathematics Refresher (MA1K2) (Available 6th September 2022, IT registration required) will help you prepare for university level teaching and learning.
+To ensure everyone has the same fundamental knowledge, the Mathematics Refresher (MA1K2) (Available early September 2023, IT registration required) will help you prepare for university level teaching and learning.

 We strongly encourage all incoming students to work through this module regardless of which school qualification you obtained.

 Current departmental students have recommended some websites that refresher economics for MORSE students and provide some programming experience for Data Science students.

 If you are unable to register for IT

 There are separate Course Handbook for Data Science, for MORSE and for Mathematics & Statistics.
 The up-to-date version of your Course Handbook Link opens in a new windowis maintained online.
 The handbooks are updated yearly around the middle of September.